 Three new teosintes (Zea spp., Poaceae) from Mexico

 Premise of the study : Teosinte species are the closest relatives of maize and represent an important but increasingly rare genetic resource for maize improvement and the study of evolution by domestication.
 Three ...

-Maize diversity, poverty, and market access: lessons from Mexico
+Maize diversity and gender: research from Mexico

 In the future, more food will be needed to feed a growing world population.
 Highyielding crop varieties will play a key role in meeting this challenge.
 This article draws on research undertaken by the International Maize ...

 Characterization of Mexican Creole wheat landraces in relation to morphological characteristics and HMW glutenin subunit composition

 One hundred lines derived from 14 wheat landraces collected in Mexico were characterized in relation to spike and grain morphology and HMW-glutenin subunit composition.
 Up to seven botanical varieties were identified among ...

 The private and public characteristics of maize land races and the area allocation decisions of farmers in a center of crop diversity

 This study uses an approach derived from models of the private and public characteristics of goods to illustrate (1) the overriding importance of variety attributes in farmers' decisions to allocate area among varieties ...